|Specialist Speech and Language Therapist|

 What do you do?

-I work as a children's Speech and Language Therapist.
-I work with children with a range of speech, language and communication difficulties.
+I work as a Specialist Speech and Language Therapist in an Intensive Support Team.
+I work with adults with learning disabilities who have a range of speech, language and communication difficulties.

 Reflecting upon your past employment and education, what led you to your current career choice?

-I enjoy working with children and with families, and always wanted a job where I could make a positive impact on others.
+I enjoy working with people and with families, and I always wanted a job where I could make a positive impact on others.
 I love working on different projects and this jobs is very varied.
-Although my job is fast paced, working for a large NHS Trust means I have opportunities to get involved in lots of different aspects of service delivery and research and this is so interesting.
+No day is the same!
+Although my job is fast paced, working for a large NHS Trust means I have opportunities to get involved in lots of different aspects of service delivery and research, which is so interesting.

 Is your current job sector different from what you thought you would enter when you graduated?